Trip Report: Spokane Spokes

 Tower base

-Geiger Field WA (1518, VZBT) This was a W.W.II field under 2AF then 4AF.
+Equipment shelters Geiger Field WA, PIN 1518, ILC VZBT.
+This was a WWII field under 2AF then 4AF.
 It was briefly assigned to SAC after the war, then to Air Training Command.
 It was assigned to ADC in 1952 and redesignated Spokane International Airport 5 May 1960.
-It transferred from ADC to SAC on 1 Jul 1963 and was assigned to SAC for several years although use was by the ANG; final ANG use was in 1976.
+It transferred from ADC to SAC on 1 July 1963 and was assigned to SAC for several years although use was by the ANG; final ANG use was in 1976.
 Located at 47-37-15, 117-31-55.

 ADC fighter-interceptor hangar